Advances in Liver Cancer Research

 - One study testing whether fewer cycles of cisplatin, which can cause hearing loss at its standard dose, can effectively treat children with low-risk hepatoblastoma who have already had surgery to remove their tumors.

-- A study randomly assigning children with intermediate-risk hepatoblastoma to receive cisplatin alone or cisplatin in combination with other chemotherapy drugs.
+- A study randomly assigning children with intermediate-risk hepatoblastoma to receive cisplatin by itself or cisplatin with other chemotherapy drugs.
 The outcomes and side effects of the regimens will be compared.
-The hope is that less exposure to toxic drugs will lead to fewer side effects and complications later in life.
+The hope is that treatment with cisplatin alone will be just as effective and will lead to fewer side effects and complications later in life.

 - A study testing whether adding gemcitabine and oxaliplatin to standard chemotherapy benefits children and adolescents who have HCC that can’t be surgically removed (unresectable) or has spread beyond the liver (metastatic).